lamyj/sycomore/docs/epg/regular.rst

     Velocity of coherent motion (defaults to 0 m/s).

+  .. attribute:: unit_gradient_area

+    Unit gradient area of the model.

   .. attribute:: states_count

     The number of states currently stored by the model.
 This attribute is read-only.